KDE/digikam-doc/README.md

 This documentation in English is weekly generated and [published here as HTML and PDF](https://docs.kde.org/index.php?language=en&package=digikam-doc).

-If the compilation of the internationalized versions can be completed with the Continuous Deployement workflow, you can show a translated version of this documentation by selecting a language from the left side of this page.
+If the compilation of the internationalized versions can be completed with the Continuous Deployement workflow, you can show a translated version of this documentation by selecting a language from the left side of the publication page.

 [![](project/images/digiKam_handbook_HTML.png "HTML Version of digiKam Handbook Shown in Web Browser")](project/images/digiKam_handbook_HTML.png)